clojurewerkz/eep/README.md

 (defmulticast emitter :entrypoint [:summarizer1 :summarizer2 :summarizer3])

-;; It's also possible to attach additional multicast entries. this will ;; append :summarizer4 for to be re-disributed whenever events are ;; coming to :entrypoint
+;; It's also possible to attach additional multicast entries. this will ;; append :summarizer4 for to be re-distributed whenever events are ;; coming to :entrypoint
 (defmulticast emitter :entrypoint [:summarizer4])
 ```